 And within the decent amount of goodies the router has to offer, it delivered in my testing.
 I just had a couple of minor things to nitpick about it.
-So, for a small or medium home, the Netgear RAX50 will do more than getting the job done.
+So, the Netgear RAX50 will do more than getting the job done for a small or medium home.
 And its ability to work as a viable mini network-attached storage (NAS) server is a bonus.

 I do wish it were a bit more affordable than the suggested retail price of some $300.
 But in this case, you do pay for what you’ll get.

 Netgear Nighthawk AX6 6-Stream WiFi 6 Router (RAX50)

 - Fast, reliable Wi-Fi performance

 - Excellent NAS performance when hosting a storage device

 - Responsive web user interface, useful mobile app with built-in online protection

 - Good set of network features and settings

 - No multi-gig port, Dual-WAN, or Link Aggregation

 - Limited Wi-Fi settings